6 Tasks We Automate to Make More Time for Work That Matters

 Given that we operate across the company on different time zones and that we’re all a little busy anyway, it’s important that we can sync our schedules easily to find times which work for both of us.

 One common tool across the company for this scheduling is Calendly.
-Our sales and customer support team use Calendly to arrange calls with clients, and any team member who has to communicate with someone outside the company as part of their role uses it too.
+Our sales and customer support teams use Calendly to arrange calls with clients, and any team member who has to communicate with someone outside the company as part of their role can use it too.

-In this sense, two people don’t need to communicate with each other to set a meeting and set reminders, all of that is done automatically by the two bits of software after a total of 3 clicks from one of the individuals.
+In this sense, two people do not need to communicate with each other to set a meeting and set reminders.
+All of that is done automatically by the two bits of software after only a few clicks from one of the individuals.

 This reduces interruptions, stops schedule clashing, and automatically reminds people of the meetings before they arise.